 - Follow-up appointments – We’ll schedule checkup appointments for Dr. Thomas to examine your implants and the area around them to ensure they are healthy and healing correctly.

 - Permanent teeth – After the healing period, Dr. Thomas will attach your permanent dentures to the implants.
-He will check your bite and ensure you love the look and feel of your smile.

 How to Care for Implant Overdentures